 Coordinator of Congregational Life

-This staff member assists the minister, staff, and congregants in providing contact and care for congregants.
-The Coordinator of Congregational Life offers a listening, caring presence to congregants in time of crisis such as illness, hospitalization, job loss, or grief.
+This staff member assists the minister, staff, and congregants in providing contact and care for congregants in times of crisis such as illness, hospitalization, job loss, or grief.
 For more information about any of the opportunities described below, contact our Coordinator of Congregational Life.

 - Sending supportive notes and cards